Luther Dixon: Career

 Dixon began his professional career in 1954 with the Four Buddies, a doo-wop group led by Larry Harrison, in which Dixon sang baritone and occasionally played guitar.
 The Four Buddies recorded for Savoy Records, but also as the Barons for Decca Records and as The Buddies for Glory Records.
 The group disbanded in 1955, but Dixon and Harrison continued writing songs together.
-Their biggest hit was "Why Baby Why", recorded by Pat Boone, which peaked at #5 in 1957.
+Their biggest hit was "Why Baby Why", recorded by Pat Boone, which peaked at No. 5 in 1957.

-Dixon and Billy Dawn Smith wrote the 1957 Perry Como song "Just Born (To Be Your Baby)", which reached #12.
+Dixon and Billy Dawn Smith wrote the 1957 Perry Como song "Just Born (To Be Your Baby)", which reached No. 12.
 In 1958, Bobby Darin recorded "All the Way Home", written by Dixon and Otis Blackwell, which was released on Darin's 1960 album For Teenagers Only.
 Dixon and Clyde Otis wrote the song "Doncha' Think It's Time", recorded by Elvis Presley in 1958 and included on his famous 1959 album, 50,000,000 Elvis Fans Can't Be Wrong.
-Also in 1958, Dixon and Allyson Khent wrote "16 Candles", which was recorded by the Crests and reached #2.
-They also co-wrote 'Lovin' Up A Storm', which, when recorded by Jerry Lee Lewis, reached No. 29 in the UK charts in 1959, (Official Chart Company).
+Also in 1958, Dixon and Allyson Khent wrote "16 Candles", which was recorded by the Crests and reached No. 2.
+They also co-wrote 'Lovin' Up A Storm', which, when recorded by Jerry Lee Lewis, reached No. 29 in the UK charts in 1959, (Official Charts Company).

 In 1960, after being approached by Florence Greenberg of Scepter Records, Dixon began working with the Shirelles.
 The first song Dixon produced with the Shirelles was "Tonight's the Night", co-written by the group's lead singer Shirley Owens.
-The song reached #39 in 1960, and another recording of the song by the Chiffons reached #76.
-The Shirelles then reached #1 with "Will You Love Me Tomorrow" (written by Carole King and Gerry Goffin).
+The song reached No. 39 in 1960, and another recording of the song by the Chiffons reached No. 76.
+The Shirelles then reached No. 1 with "Will You Love Me Tomorrow" (written by Carole King and Gerry Goffin).
 Dixon wrote the B-side to that single, "Boys".
-The Shirelles' 1961 song "Baby It's You", co-written by Dixon under the pseudonym "Barney Williams", Burt Bacharach, and Mack David, reached #8.
+The Shirelles' 1961 song "Baby It's You", co-written by Dixon under the pseudonym "Barney Williams", Burt Bacharach, and Mack David, reached No. 8.
 Both "Boys" and "Baby It's You" were later recorded by the Beatles on their debut LP, Please Please Me.
-The Shirelles' 1962 song "Soldier Boy", written by Dixon and Florence Greenberg, was their final song to reach #1.
+The Shirelles' 1962 song "Soldier Boy", written by Dixon and Florence Greenberg, was their final song to reach No. 1.